Skip to main content

 """

-// Initializing an empty string
+// Initialize empty string

 var emptyString = "" // Empty string literal

-var anotherEmptyString = String() // Initializer syntax
+var anotherEmptyString = String() // Initialization syntax

 if emptyString.isEmpty {